-The environment in which Surf Life Saving operates has the potential for members to be involved in incidents of a traumatic nature.
+The environment in which Surf Life Saving operates has the potential for members and staff to be involved in incidents of a traumatic nature.

-Members are affected differently by incidents, and it is the reaction of the individual which makes the incident critical for that person, not necessarily the size or nature of the incident.
+People are affected differently by incidents, and it is the reaction of the individual which makes the incident critical for that person, not necessarily the size or nature of the incident.